awsdocs/amazon-ec2-user-guide/doc_source/ebs-volumes-multi.md

 # Attach a volume to multiple instances with Amazon EBS Multi\-Attach<a name="ebs-volumes-multi"></a>

-Amazon EBS Multi\-Attach enables you to attach a single Provisioned IOPS SSD \(`io1` or `io2`\) volume to up to 16 Nitro\-based instances that are in the same Availability Zone\.
+Amazon EBS Multi\-Attach enables you to attach a single Provisioned IOPS SSD \(`io1` or `io2`\) volume to multiple instances that are in the same Availability Zone\.
 You can attach multiple Multi\-Attach enabled volumes to an instance or set of instances\.
 Each instance to which the volume is attached has full read and write permission to the shared volume\.
 Multi\-Attach makes it easier for you to achieve higher application availability in clustered Linux applications that manage concurrent write operations\.

 **Topics**
 + [Considerations and limitations](#considerations)